CODY PEAK 50K

 Drop Bags

-50K runners are allowed one drop bag, which must be filled up and dropped off on Saturday between 12 PM and 6 PM.
+50K runners are allowed one drop bag, which must be filled up and dropped off to bib pickup area on either Friday or Saturday between 12 PM and 6 PM.
 If you are unable to drop it off during this time window, we will not be able to take your bag to the aid station.
+You must drop off your bag by 6:00pm Saturday, no exceptions.

 Please write your bib number on the bag (all items must fit).